DennisWG/Roid-Macros/docs/conditions/equipped.md

-# equipped
+# equipped / noequipped / worn / noworn

-Ensures that the given item type is equipped.
+Ensures that the given item type is equipped/worn.
+Can be inverted by adding `no` in front of `equipped` or `worn`

 ## Parameters